 The most commonly used rules include shared (orderly) and shared (round robin); however,

-• Sticky is often used by teams that offer classes or don’t have many staff.
+• Sticky is often used by teams that offer classes or have few staff members.
 They can assign resources to multiple experiences, and the experience booked first reserves the resource.
 Bókun shuts off availability for other experiences that require that specific resource.

 • Private is used by teams that offer more personalised experiences.
 For example, a yacht captain may specify certain charters for private tours and others for group experiences.

-• Teams that like to keep more control over their calendar and allocate resources when new bookings come in prefer manual assignments.
+• Teams that prefer to keep more control over their calendars and allocate resources as new bookings come in prefer manual assignments.
 Most teams also like manually assigning tour guides rather than creating rules to auto-assign schedules.

 Aside from setting allocation rules, you can also assign and re-assign inventory on the fly from the central booking calendar.